howtographql/howtographql/content/frontend/angular-apollo/8-subscriptions.md

 <Instruction>

-To get access to this endpoint, open up a terminal and navigate to the directory where `project.graphcool` is located.
+To get access to this endpoint, open up a terminal and navigate to the directory where `types.graphql` is located.
 Then type the `graphcool endpoints` command.
 Now copy the endpoint for the `Subscriptions API` and replace the placeholder with it.

 </Instruction>